AmirTEbi/sCIN/guide/README.md

 ## How to add a new dataset

-Add a new dataset in form of key:value to the `DATA` dictionary.
+Add a new dataset in form of `key:value` to the `DATA` dictionary.

-- key: The name of the dataset.
+- `key`: The name of the dataset.
 It should be the same as the `--data` flag value.
-- value: A tuple containing paths to the files of modalities.
+- `value`: A tuple containing paths to the files of modalities.
 Note that input files should in `.h5ad` format.

 To see how to use sCIN for paired and unpaired multi-omics integration please refer to `demo` directory.